learn-co-curriculum/dsc-cross-validation-lab/README.md

 You will be able to:

-- Compare the results with normal holdout validation
+- Perform cross validation on a model to determine optimal model performance
-- Apply 5-fold cross validation for regression
+- Compare training and testing errors to determine if model is over or underfitting

 ## Let's get started

 This time, let's only include the variables that were previously selected using recursive feature elimination.
-We included the code to preprocess below.
+We included the code to pre-process below.

 ```python